zchyde/brooklinebooksmith.com/_drafts/clarissa.md

 ---

-I have always loved fairy tale re-tellings, and adaptations of classics.
+I have always loved fairy tale retellings and adaptations of classics.
 I love how they can surprise you, add a twist you never thought of, make you fall in love with a character you once hated.
 Sometimes it is told from a new perspective, maybe from a side character, and you can see the story in a whole other way.
 There are millions of adaptations, 100's that come out each year, and with each one a classic gains a new chapter and fresh life.

 Here are some of my favorite YA re-tellings and adaptations that have come out in the past few years, and a couple that are yet to be!